 Another option for editing from a document library is to click the Show Actions ellipses ... > Open.
 You may also have the option to click Preview.

 Some file types may allow a choice of apps for editing, like Word Online or Word (your desktop app).

 Edit the file in the online app, or offline app you chose.

 When you're done using an Office 365 app, make sure the status doesn't say "Saving", and close the tab or window.
 If you're using an offline Office app, save the file and then close the app.

 When you open a file and choose an offline app from the menu, your file is saved back to the library every time you save in the app.
 If you edit a file that requires you do download the document, such as Paint, you need to upload the saved file.
-When you upload a file with the same name as one that exists in the library, you'll get the message 1 item wasn't uploaded in the status field
+When you upload a file with the same name as one that exists in the library, you'll get the status message "1 item wasn't uploaded" in the status field